Disputes with Employers

 1. The very first thing that needs to be done is to verify that your employer is, in fact, in violation of the law.
 There are various ways to do that

 i) check out other information pages on this site (scroll down to a list of pages in this category, look elsewhere in the Working & Business section or use the search box).

-ii) contact the Ministry of Employment and Labor Consultation Center - there's a hot line for foreign employees and another for foreign employers.
+ii) contact the Ministry of Employment and Labor (MOEL) Consultation Center - there's a hot line for foreign employees and another for foreign employers.

 Phone Counselling service is available Monday thru Friday between 9:00 AM and 6:00PM

 Foreign Workers can call: 1350 Ext 5 (from outside Korea +82-52-702-5089 Ext 5) or 031-345-5000 / +82-31-345-500)